lukew3/uni2db/CONTRIBUTING.md

 * `transfers()`
   * Transfers are courses that students can take at a source school and get credit for at a destination school.
 It has fields src_school, src_course, dest_course, dest_school

+#### Validation
+To ensure that your data is being saved properly, you may want to [download MongoDB Compass](https://www.mongodb.com/products/tools/compass) to view the database.

 If you are confused about anything or need help, ask on our discord server: https://discord.gg/qQEDzQMmB8